cass-kul/cass-kul.github.io/_exercises/3-functions-stack.md

 Compilers can take advantage of tail calls to reduce memory usage.
 This is because for tail calls, no additional stack frame needs to be entered.
 Instead, we can simply overwrite the function parameters, jump to the function and execute from there by reusing the original function stack frame.
 This is possible since we do not expect to be returned to and instead refer to our original caller that is on our stack frame.
 Thus, when the (tail-) called function returns, it will not return to us but directly to the original code that called us.

 The benefit of tail calls is that they are very light on stack usage.
-While non-tail recursion add a stack frame for each recursion depth, tail recursion only use a single stack frame for any recursion depth.
+While non-tail recursion adds a stack frame for each recursion depth, tail recursion only uses a single stack frame for any recursion depth.

 > :bulb: The call `fact(n-1)` in the previous exercise is **not** a tail call.
 Why not?